Bridgerton Film Locations & Royal England

 Palaces, Power & Pageantry

-Originally built for Cardinal Wolsey and later claimed by Henry VIII, Hampton Court offers a fascinating blend of Tudor drama and later royal refinement.
+Originally built for Cardinal Wolsey and later claimed by Henry VIII, Hampton Court Palace offers a fascinating blend of Tudor drama and later royal refinement.
 We explore its grand halls, atmospheric courtyards, and beautifully landscaped gardens, gaining insight into court life, power, and pageantry across the centuries.

-After our palace visit, we make our way to the nearby riverside village of Richmond, widely regarded as one of London’s most attractive and village-like neighbourhoods.
+After our palace visit, we make our way to the nearby riverside village of Richmond, widely regarded as one of London’s most attractive and village-like neighborhoods.
 With its elegant Georgian streets, independent shops, and relaxed pace, Richmond feels worlds away from the bustle of central London.

 There is time here to enjoy lunch at leisure, browse local boutiques, or take a gentle stroll along the River Thames, where swans glide past historic boathouses and riverside pubs.
 For those who wish, there is also the option to enjoy views from Richmond Green or simply soak up the atmosphere of everyday English life.